 10. Attend a religious service.

-Many in the area already have plans to celebrate Christmas with their local church communities, but if you're looking for a service and haven't found one yet, try these places of worship in different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest, Chenal Valley or west Little Rock.
+Many in the area already have plans to celebrate Christmas with their local church communities, but if you're looking for a service and haven't found one yet, try these places of worship in different Little Rock neighborhoods: downtown and Argenta, The Heights and Hillcrest or west Little Rock.

 11. Go to a Christmas movie.

 One of our favorite new traditions in Little Rock is when local movie theaters hold screenings of holiday classic films.
 It doesn't get much better than watching George Bailey on the big screen with a big bucket of popcorn in your lap.
-Catch "Christmas Vacation," "Elf," "It's a Wonderful Life" and more — yes, including "Die Hard" — at cinemas across the city.
+Catch "Christmas Vacation," "Elf," "It's a Wonderful Life" and more at cinemas across the city.
 Here's where to go and when.

 At the end of the day, when the shops are all closed and the gifts still need to be wrapped, the holidays are still about taking a moment to rest with your loved ones.
-That's when you'll be at Atlas, reconnecting with friends and family over an expertly crafted cocktail.
+That's when you'll be at Rock Town, reconnecting with friends and family over an expertly crafted cocktail or whiskey flight.
 Cheers!

 View this post on Instagram